Home Compare BURL vs CMG

 Growth

-Burlington Stores, Inc. ranks near the top of the group on growth; Chipotle Mexican Grill, Inc. sits in the weaker half.
+Burlington Stores, Inc. sits in the stronger part of the group on growth, while Chipotle Mexican Grill, Inc. is closer to mid-pack.

 Growth — Dominant Gap